brian-watkins/elmer/README.md

 Elmer requires Elm 0.18.

-#### Create a `ComponentState`
+### Writing Tests

-Elmer functions generally pass around `ComponentStates`.
-To get started describing some behavior with Elmer, you'll need to generate an initial component state with the `Elmer.componentState` function.
+Elmer functions generally pass around `TestState` values.
+To get started describing some behavior with Elmer, you'll need to generate an initial test state with the `Elmer.given` function.
 Just pass it your model, view method, and update method.

 #### Finding an Element

 Use `Elmer.Html.target` to target an `HtmlElement`, which describes an HTML element in your view.
-The `target` function takes a selector and a `ComponentState` as arguments.
+The `target` function takes a selector and a `TestState` as arguments.
 The selector can take the following
 formats:

 + To target the first element with the class myClass, use `.myClass`